what does attest mean what does attest mean

 Guidelines for Usage in Writing

 Use “attest” to confirm accuracy or authenticity in documents or statements, especially where reliability is crucial.
 In legal writing, “attest” appears in contexts like wills, where witnesses verify that the signer executed the document willingly.
-In business, applying “attest” to financial records ensures correctness, often documented in auditor’s reports.
+In business, applying “attest” to financial records ensures correctness, is often documented in auditor’s reports.

 Common Mistakes to Avoid